 Often when many (well-intentioned, forward thinking) people hear the word 'Blockchain', they immediately think of the massive amount of electricity being consumed by Bitcoin and its PoW (Proof of Work) technology.
 And while Bitcoin is currently a very inefficeint system, consuming a massive amount of electricity (est. 71TWh/year), it is important to understand why blockchain is actually a sustainable solution to many of today's biggest economic and ecological issues.
 To understand why, it is also important to understand how much energy and resources are being consumed by the industries it is poised to disrupt, and how there are many more efficient blockains in use or being developed.
 The gold industry (which Bitcoin is poised to dirupt) consumes over 2x the amount of energy and resources than all Bitcoin transactions.
 That's a staggering 150TWh per year!
 And that doesn't even take into account the massive ecological devastation from mining earthen materials.
-The worldwide banking industry also consumes roughly 100TWh of electricity per year!
+The worldwide banking industry data centers alone consume roughly 100TWh of electricity per year!
+That doesn't even factor the lighting and conditioning of physical banks.
 And currently there are massive strides being made in scaling Bitcoin, with a slew of alternate coins available, which operate at a much greater efficiency and speed than Bitcoin (notably, Lumens, Decred, Nano, Litecoin, and Burst).
 There are also several projects focused entirely on sustainable solutions for blockchain and the energy sector: POWR Ledger, WePower, Envion, Regen Network, and SunContract to name a few...

 Although Bitcoin might currently use far less energy than it's predecessors, it's still important to understand that one Bitcoin transaction uses the equivalent amount of energy as running an average clothes drier for a week straight (roughly 250KWh).
 Bitcoin uses a massive amount of energy — but there's a plan to fix that.